Kasim Reed: Gay marriage

 On May 21, 2009, Reed caused controversy in Atlanta's LGBT community when he stated that he supported civil unions for gays, but not gay marriage.
 In December 2012, however, Reed announced his support for marriage equality for same-sex couples.

 In January 2015, Reed fired Atlanta Fire Chief Kelvin Cochran following Cochran's self-publication and distribution of a book without permission from Reed or the city's Ethics Department.
 However, Cochran did obtain permission from Nina Hickson, the City of Atlanta's Ethics Officer.
 The book, in expressing his interpretation of Christian teaching, describes homosexuality as a "perversion."
 Cochran wrote and self-published the book in 2013.
 There remain questions regarding whether Mayor Reed knew of the book and its contents before Cochran was fired.
 Cochran has since filed suit in federal court alleging wrongful termination.
-This case has been decided in favor of Kevin Cochran and the City of Atlanta has agreed to a $1.2 million settlement.
+This case has been decided in favor of Kelvin Cochran and the City of Atlanta has agreed to a $1.2 million settlement.

 In June 2015, Reed praised the Supreme Court's ruling in favor of same-sex marriage and ordered Atlanta City Hall to be lit in rainbow colors in celebration of what he called "a momentous victory for freedom, equality, and love."